fabiommendes/django-bricks/docs/index.rst

 Django Bricks is a library for creating web components for Django.
 A Brick is a reusable object with well defined server-side and client-side behaviors and interfaces.
-Django Bricks allow us to build reusable pieces of functionality in Django while avoiding a little bit of Javascript ;)
+Django Bricks allow us to build reusable pieces of functionality in Django while avoiding a little bit of HTML and Javascript ;)

 .. toctree::
    :maxdepth: 1